tum-pbs/PhiFlow/documentation/Browser_GUI.md

 ## The `step()` Method

 The `step()` method is the core part of the model.
-It defines how the next step is calculated.
-This could mean running one simulation step, loading data from disc or running a training pass for a neural network.
+It defines how the next update is calculated.
+This could mean running one simulation step to advance the state of the physical system in time, loading data from disc or running a training pass for a neural network.
 If not overridden, `step()` calls `world.step()` on the global `world` object.

 Your subclass of [App](../phi/app/app.py) automatically inherits the variable `time` which holds the current frame as an integer (`time=0` for the first call).
 It is automatically incremented after step is called and is displayed in the GUI, below the diagrams.

 After `step()` finishes, the GUI is updated to reflect the change in the data.
 Consequently, the channel generators (`numpy,ndarray`'s and `lambda` expressions in the above example) can be called after each step.
 In practice, however, steps can often be performed at a higher framerate than the GUI update rate.

+## Framerate, Sequences and Recording

+The default app provides control for the display framerate and for running sequences.
+If `framerate control` is enabled, the corresponding slides control the number of targeted updates per second.
+I.e., for a setting of 2, the field displays will be updated twice per second.
+If the computations take more time, or the bandwidth is limited, the update frequency is reduced.
+The `substeps` field controls how many updates, i.e., `step()` calls should be performed at least before an UI update is triggered.

+In the UI section below the framerate, the run `Run sequence` button performs a chosen number of updates (each with `substeps` iterations), while `Benchmark sequence` additionally measures execution time.

+The Record section controls with registered UI fields are written to disk.
+The data can either be saved visually as an `Image` and/or as a numpy array with `Data`.
+The `substeps` setting controls the interval for writing data.

 ## Custom Controls